Unpardonable Sin

 release his disciples from family obligations.
 However, the call to follow him must

-take priority over the natural family.
+take precedence over the natural family.
 “The same is my brother and sister

 and mother.”

-one “Father.”
-Note also - Jesus included “sisters” in his list.
-The
+“Father.”
+And Jesus included “sisters” in his list, for the kingdom of

-“hearing and doing” the word of God are the true kinsfolk of Jesus.
+and do” the word of God are the true kinsfolk of Jesus.

 Comments